 Mauric was then best known for large ocean racers and had just drawn the lines for the fast becoming legendary Éric Tabarly for his 22m alloy ketch - Pen Duick VI in which he claimed victory in the 1976 OSTAR single-handed Transatlantic race, also in this race was one of the first production Melody’s, Patriarche, skipped by Yves Olivaux that claimed a very creditable 25th place.
-Intriguingly in 1972 Mauric had designed the half tonner Impensable for Michel Briand (father of Phillippe Briand) who campaigned the boat to win the 1973 1/2 ton cup and was later put into series production by Chantier Quéré.
+Intriguingly in 1972 Mauric had designed the half tonner Impensable for Michel Briand (father of Philippe Briand) who campaigned the boat to win the 1973 1/2 ton cup and was later put into series production by Chantier Quéré.
 The Impensable moulds then were purchased and adapted by Bénéteau to become the very first First, forerunner of Bénéteau’s most enduring sailing boat series.

-Another success for Jeanneau was the 6m Flirt whose sporty design was credited to the in-house Jeanneau Design Office.
+Another success for Jeanneau was the 6m Flirt whose sporty design was credited to the in-house Jeanneau Design Office, lead by Robert Rigaudeau.
 Between 1976 and 1984 around 1,750 boats were produced, mostly with a lift keel but a fixed keel was also an option.
 In 1977 rising star designer, Philippe Briand began his outstanding career and long lasting partnership with Jeanneau aged just 22, when he penned an IOR Three-Quarter Tonner which became the production Symphonie and Briand’s ﬁrst production boat.
 To date over the past 38 years, Briand has developed at least 45 of Jeanneau’s sailboat designs including all the Espace series, plus the Sun Kiss, the Sun Fizz, some the first Sun Fast models, many of the Sun Odyssey line and most recently the new prestigious Jeanneau Yacht series.

 Jeanneau hits the road…